SolderedElectronics/Inkplate-documentation/source/arduino.rst

 * **Arguments and return value**:
     | No arguments.

-    Returns panel temperature at the last refresh.
+    Returns temperature in range from -10 to 85 degree C with accuracy of +-1 in range from 0 to 50.

 * **Description**:
     | Can be used to determine temperature roughly.
-    | Keep in mind that the returned value was measured at the time of the last screen refresh.

 * **Example**:
     .. code-block:: c

         Serial.print(display.readTemperature(), DEC);

-  | **Note**: not supported on Inkplate 2 or Inkplate 6COLOR
+  | **Note**: Not supported on Inkplate 2 or Inkplate 6COLOR

 Inkplate::readBattery();
 ########################